EloiStree/APIntCodeTournament/README.md

 - Last week of Janury: Global Game Jam (1)
 - The 12th July: My birthday 😛 (2)

-(1) I want to create a game for this project every year during the global game jam and make a tournament after it.
+(1) I want to create a game for this project every year during the global game jam and make a tournament after it
 (2) I organised a LAN party at my 20 years old and I would like to orgnaise a real life code tournament at my 40 and 50 (2029-2039)

 **Next Hacked Game:**